-French conservative party leader Nicolas Sarkozy lurched to the right this week, declaring his opposition to Muslim students wearing headscarfs at public universities and saying high schools should no longer serve halal meals.
+French conservative party leader Nicolas Sarkozy has lurched to the right, declaring his opposition to Muslim students wearing headscarfs in public universities and calling on high schools to stop serving halal meals.

-In doing so, the former president, who staged a political comeback last year, outdid Marine Le Pen’s Front national which is neck and neck with his party in polls for local elections later this month.
+In doing so, the former president, who staged a political comeback last year, outdid Marine Le Pen’s National Front, which is neck and neck with his party in polls for local elections this month.

-The Front, well-known for its aggressively secular and anti-immigration platform, had hesitated to call for banning halal meals from public schools but quickly endorsed Sarkozy’s proposal.
+The Front, well-known for its aggressively secular and anti-immigrant platform, had hesitated to call for banning halal meals from public schools, but it quickly endorsed Sarkozy’s proposal.

-Sarkozy, of Hungarian ancestry, was something of a hardliner on immigration issues when he served as interior minister between 2005 and 2007 and later as president.
+Sarkozy, of Hungarian ancestry, was a hardliner on immigration issues when he served as interior minister from 2005 to 2007 and later as president.

-During the 2012 election, which he lost with 48 percent support, Sarkozy actively tried to recruit former Front national voters in a runoff against the Socialist Party’s François Hollande.
+During the 2012 election, which he lost with 48 percent support, Sarkozy actively tried to court former National Front voters in the runoff against François Hollande.

 The latest rhetoric seems an even more blatant attempt to win back voters from the far right two months after Islamist gunmen attacked the offices of the satirical newspaper Charlie Hebdo and a Jewish supermarket in Paris.

 Under the French voting system, the Front is unlikely to take control of more than a handful of local governments.
 Second voting rounds pit the two most popular candidates against each other.
-Centrist and left-leaning voters can be expected to vote a mainstream conservative into office rather than risk a victory for the Front national.
+Centrist and left-leaning voters can be expected to vote a mainstream conservative into office rather than risk a victory for the far right.

 Last year, the party took control of eleven cities and towns and won three seats in the French parliament.
 It defeated the other parties in European Parliament elections, winning a quarter of the votes and a third of France’s seats in Strasbourg.

-Sarkozy’s Union pour un mouvement populaire, which the former president is rebranding as Les Républicains after winning a leadership contest in November, has struggled to rebound despite President Hollande’s low personal approval ratings and his left-wing government’s inability to revive growth and bring down unemployment, stuck at 10 percent.
+Sarkozy’s Union pour un mouvement populaire, which the former president is rebranding as Les Républicains, has struggled to rebound despite Hollande’s low approval ratings and his government’s inability to bring down unemployment, stuck at 10 percent.